percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      |            |

-The endpoint URL of the S3-compatible storage to be used (not needed for the original Amazon S3 cloud)
+The endpoint URL of the S3-compatible storage to be used (not needed for the original Amazon S3 cloud).

 ### `backup.storages.&lt;storage-name&gt;.s3.serverSideEncryption.kmsKeyID`